jaishana25/fundflow/README.md

-an ai agent chatbot that executes cross chain transactions based on a prompt
+an ai agent chatbot that executes cross chain transactions using router protocol.